-Blanche Eastwood is seated at the far right of this image of the Eastwood family, c 1886.
+Blanche Eastwood is seated at the far right of this image of the Eastwood family, circa 1886.

 George Eastwood (her uncle) is standing at the back and grandfather Edward, the founder of the Wagon Works, is in the foreground.

-Image courtesy of Liz Cook, Friends of Spital Cemetry.
+Image courtesy of Liz Cook, Friends of Spital Cemetery.

 Blanche’s Boys.
-Workers at the Eastwood Wagon Works, c1940s.
+Workers at the Eastwood Wagon Works, circa 1940s.